-We’ve found out What SEO is, now lets take a look at some examples of good SEO practices.
+We’ve found out what SEO is; now, let’s take a look at some examples of good SEO practices.

 Below you will find a selection of tips to improve your understanding of Search Engine Optimisation (SEO).
-These are not definitive rules but implementable guidelines that focus on long term online success.
+These are not definitive rules but implementable guidelines that focus on long-term online success.

 Fresh Content

 There is no such thing as a finished website.
-By striving to consistently add and improve web pages you are more likely to rank higher in searches, attract a higher volume of visitors and thus generate more sales as a result.
-As the old saying goes ‘Content is king’.
+By striving to add and improve web pages consistently, you are more likely to rank higher in searches, attract a higher volume of visitors and thus generate more sales as a result.
+As the old saying goes, ‘Content is king’.

 This all assumes you have your own content to use.
-If you’re running a little short we have a wealth of experience when it comes to generating content
+If you’re running a little short, we have a wealth of experience when it comes to generating content

 How to get Higher on Google

 The goal of any search engine is to match the searcher with the most appropriate website based on their search criteria.
 Search engines like Google and Yahoo generate income from PPC (Pay Per Click) advertising – You know, those ads you see placed around the organic search results?
-So, by attracting more visitors, search engines have more chance of a searcher clicking a PPC ad, thus generating profit.
+So, by attracting more visitors, search engines have a greater chance of a searcher clicking a PPC ad, thus generating profit.

 Keywords

 Keywords play a massive part in SEO.
 With keywords being so important, it’s crucial that the process is well thought out and executed correctly.
-Keywords filter in to most other SEO practices in one way or another.
+Keywords filter into most other SEO practices in one way or another.

 It starts with keyword research.
 Trying to rank for any random keyword or keyword phrase is like playing a game of roulette – A big gamble that you are likely to lose out on.
-It’s important to find a niche.
+It’s essential to find a niche.
 A keyword phrase that has a good search volume and a relatively low level of competition.
-It’s not quite that simple but that’s a great place to start.
+It’s not quite that simple, but that’s a great place to start.

 It’s all about RESEARCH!
 And plenty of it.
 We can help you with this.